Why you won’t achieve ‘the 4-Hour Body’

 A similar training protocol to Geek to Freak can be found in another “research-based” bestseller, Body by Science.

-Anecdotally, I can tell you that Bodyscan customers who follow the ‘less is more’ protocols achieve very low or even ZERO muscle gain, while ‘conventional’ programmes result in more predictable gains of 2-3kg over 12 weeks.
-I did have one male client who achieved 2-3kg (5-6lb) of lean gain in 12 weeks after following Tim’s programme, but he was a complete newbie to any form of resistance training.
+Anecdotally, Bodyscan customers who follow the ‘less is more’ protocols achieve very low or even ZERO muscle gain, while ‘conventional’ programmes result in more predictable gains of 2-3kg over 12 weeks.
+We did have one male client who achieved 2-3kg (5-6lb) of lean gain in 12 weeks after following Tim’s programme, but he was a complete newbie to any form of resistance training.
 Novices achieve the biggest gains in the shortest time because their muscles are new to the stimulus.

-But I maintain that low-rep regimens certainly do not produce maximal returns, even for newbies, and produce very poor results for those with intermediate experience of weight training or above.
+But low-rep regimens certainly do not produce maximal returns, even for newbies, and produce very poor results for those with intermediate experience of weight training or above.

 If the scientific research and the protocols that successful bodybuilders have been following for decades all point against Tim’s routine, how did he manage to achieve the results he claims?